junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Castiel keeps walking.
 The vision gets darker.

 "Castiel!"
 Jimmy yells at the TV screen, putting two hands on the TV frame, shaking it.
 "I thought you're an angel!
-I thought you're here to save people!
+I thought you were here to save people!
 Save them, please!"

 "Quiet!"
-The radio bursts out Castiel's outrageous voice.
+The radio bursts out with Castiel's outrageous voice.
 So loud and high-pitched that it buzzes Jimmy's ears.
-The decorative windows in the living room crack in the vibration of the sound, before breaking into pieces and flying apart.
+The decorative windows in the living room crack under the vibration of the sound, before breaking into pieces and flying apart.

 "No!"
 Jimmy covers his ears but doesn't want to give up just yet.
 The image and sound of the man's cry and the demon's laughter -- the human named John Winchester, the righteous man -- are still too vivid in his memory.
 He knows if he just lets Castiel walk out of here, he will dream of them in nightmares from now on for eternity every time he closes his eyes.
 "Doesn't the God say, *'Do not withhold good from those to whom it is due, when it is in your power to act.'*?" (*\* Proverbs 3:27*)